 But what is the point of simulating?
 Can it be beneficial for the couple?
 Or on the contrary damaging to the relationship and sex life of a couple?
 In reality, it depends on the context and intent.

-Here are the dos and don’ts of simulating.
+Here are the dos and don’ts of faking orgasms.

 Among the reasons why women simulate orgasm, not upsetting their partner comes first.
 But in this case, mimicking pleasure when you feel nothing can be counterproductive: you send the wrong message to your partner and make them believe that what they are doing is pleasing you.